AlexETay7/Double-Linked-List/README.md

  * README - A brief overview of the program, how to run and compile it, related concepts, and testing information.

-COMPILING AND RUNNING:
+# COMPILING AND RUNNING:

  From the directory containing all source files, compile all java files with the command:
  $ javac *.java

- Or, to just compile the ListTester file (either way works), from the directory containing all the sources files, compile ListTester with this command:
+ Or, to just compile the ListTester file (either way works), from the directory containing all the source files, compile ListTester with this command:
  $ javac ListTester.java

  Run the compiled ListTester class file with the command: